 How Elaine Can Help

 I understand multicultural, immigration, and acculturation challenges and have experience counseling immigrants and refugees on a variety of issues, such as anxiety, depression, relationships problems, or career adjustments.
-In my private practice in SW Portland, we can explore ways to help you acclimate to a new culture that meet your goals and develop alternatives as we anticipate and work through potential problems.
+We can explore ways to help you acclimate to a new culture that meet your goals and develop alternatives as we anticipate and work through potential problems.